 Treat a dying person as a human being.
 Sometimes we treat a dying person in such a way that we make it harder on that person emotionally.
 We shut the people up in hospitals, whisper behind their backs, and deprive them of all the things that had made their lives rich.
 Familiar things are important.

--Death and the Life After, Billy Graham, 1987, W Publishing Group, Nashville, TN All rights reserved.
-Used by permission.
+Reprinted from Death and the Life After, Billy Graham, 1987, W Publishing Group, Nashville, TN.
+All rights reserved.
+Used with permission.

 *For additional wisdom: see pages 152-155 in The Compassionate Congregation.